ahampriyanshu/norm-has-a-blog/src/posts/markdown-syntax-guide.md

 | Left | Center | Right |
 | Text | Text | Text |

-## Horizontal Rule

-Use three or more hyphens, asterisks, or underscores:

----

 ## Images

 You can add images using standard Markdown syntax: